 Do Not Delay In Filing An Uber Accident Lawsuit

 Your next move involves sharing your important story.
 Timing is always an important aspect to keep in mind, not only for the California statute of limitations which sets a deadline for filing a lawsuit, but because evidence begins to disappear and stories change as time progresses.
+Before you submit a Uber accident report or a lyft accident report, first contact The Law Offices Of David Azizi To ensure you follow the right steps.

 If you are ready to begin, chat now or call us at 800-991-5292 and begin the journey toward justice and the financial compensation you and your family deserve.